taikedz/git-workshop/workshop-notes/02_what_is_github.md

 Github is a website where people can upload their source code repositories, and view and the changes they track using the `git` source control tool.
 It is very popular in the open source world - it is where nearly all projects store their code openly.
 Other sites like Gitlab.com and Bitbucket.com function in a similar way.

 The most notable feature of Github is what is called "forking."
 You can make a copy of somebody else's public code into your own account, and work on it separately from the official copy.
 When you are ready, you can send a request to the original project to ask them to accept your changes.
-This process is called a "Pull Request," literally a request to the oroginal code owners to pull in your changes.
+This process is called a "Pull Request," literally a request to the original code owners to pull in your changes.
 It is known by its initialism, "PR."

 ## PR and contribution workflow